mmd-nemati/CAD-CA1/README.md

 ```
 3. Run the testbench.
 ```
-$ do top_sim.tcl
+$ do sim_top.tcl
 ```
-4. Now you can see the maximul value and other stuffs in the waves.
+4. Now you can see the maximum input and other values in the waves.

 > You can change the input data in **./trunk/sim/tb/mainTB.v** file.
 Make sure you enter numbers in IEEE-754 floating point format.